Hoverbear/SCRUM2015/cfp.md

 contribution, and potential for an interesting discussion.
 Authors of accepted papers will have the option to publish electronically in the ACM Digital Library.

+> AUTHORS TAKE NOTE: The official publication date is the date the proceedings are made available in the ACM Digital Library.
+This date may be up to two weeks prior to the first day of your conference.
+The official publication date affects the deadline for any patent filings related to published work.
+(For those rare conferences whose proceedings are published in the ACM Digital Library after the conference is over, the official publication date remains the first day of the conference.)